 Whether you decide to open up your home to earn some extra money or make new friends, it’s not something you should do overnight.
 Hosting homestays requires consideration and preparation.
 Things won’t run so smoothly if you open up in the spur of the moment!

 Check local laws

-Airbnb is popular with travellers and business owners, but less so with local authorities and local residents.
-Amsterdam, New York, Paris, Los Angeles and several other towns and cities have cracked down on Airbnb-style renting.
-Some impose a requirement to register for short-term property rental and/or restrictions on the number of days people can rent out their property each year.
-Before advertising your property on Airbnb, check with local authorities what the rules and regulations are for doing so to stay on the right side of the law.
+Airbnb is popular with travelers and business owners but less so with local authorities and residents.
+Amsterdam, New York, Paris, Los Angeles, and several other towns and cities have cracked down Airbnb-style renting.
+Some require to register for short-term property rental and/or restrictions on the number of days people can rent out their property each year.
+Before advertising your property on Airbnb, check with local authorities what the rules and regulations are for staying on the right side of the law.

 Set up a profile

 If you’re going to set up as homestay hosts, you’ll have to set up a profile on a homestay website such as Airbnb.co.uk or Couchsurfing.com.
 Provide as much relevant information as possible to make your profile appealing.
 This could include your age, occupation, pets, hobbies, any languages you speak, and information about the property itself.

 Upload photos that really showcase your property.
 Clean and tidy it and then photograph it.
 Turn on the lights and get the fireplace going, if you have one, so the property looks cosy and inviting.

 Verify your identity, too, to reassure people you’re genuine.